 WordPress itself is not a website builder, since it’s a bit more complicated and requires technical knowledge.
 Even though the software is free, you’ll have to find a service provider to host your WordPress website.
 One option is One.com’s hosting service.
 But there are plenty of other cheap WordPress hosting options.

-You could also create a website directly at WordPress.com, but to get the same features as in WordPress.org, you’ll need at least the Business plan – not the cheapest solution.
+You could also create a website directly at WordPress.com (more on that below), where you will find a handful of affordable plans.
+However, to get the same features as in WordPress.org, you’ll need at least the Business plan, which sadly is anything but cheap.
 See our full comparison of WordPress.org and .com here.

 WordPress is ideal for creating directories (e.g. classified ads), your own social networks, marketplaces (like eBay or Amazon) or any other kind of complex website.
 The easiest and cheapest option would be to build it with a template (e.g. Themeforest or Elegant Themes), which will make things easier for you.
 Even then, you will still need technical skills at some point.